gosh-sh/hacktoberfest2022/README.md

 Please see issues for more details, but you are welcome to come up with your own ideas.

 # How to Contribute to this repository
+You can use our main [GOSH repository](https://github.com/gosh-sh/gosh) to make forks and find actual code.
 Please send a [GitHub Pull Request to GOSH Hacktoberfest](https://github.com/gosh-sh/hacktoberfest2022) with a clear list of what you've done (read more about [pull requests](http://help.github.com/pull-requests/)).
 Please follow our coding conventions (below) and make sure all of your commits are atomic (one feature per commit).
 Please make tests!